 - Researchers and collaborators have trialed the LUS assessment processes in real-world decision-making.
 Hawkes Bay Regional Council partnered with the LUS team to apply their research to decision-making processes.
 Environment Southland took a critical role in co-developing the LUS concept and providing reality checks and guidance about real-world applications.
 It tested application of Land Use Suitability (LUS) in the Oreti catchment in 2018.

 - The research team brought together every scrap of available spatial data in the country, in every possible model, to produce maps for every farmable parcel in Southland.
 A prototype land use planning support tool, the Land Use Suitability Analyser, was developed and tested using the Southland data, bringing together multiple existing tools (digital river network, Sparrow catchment model, Overseer nitrogen model, Land Use Capability classification, and spatial data layers with physiographic zones).
 This tool focused on nitrogen as the land use pressure of concern, and the impact of changing land use on water quality and farm profit.
 A national-scale pressure layer, incorporating lakes, was developed.

-- The LUS concept has been discussed by the Land and Water Forum in advice to the Minister for the Environment about the allocation of nutrient discharge allowances on-farm and in a catchment.
-Scott Larned has met with the Parliamentary Commissioner for the Environment staff to discuss applications of the LUS concept.
+- The LUS concept was discussed by the Land and Water Forum in advice to the Minister for the Environment about the allocation of nutrient discharge allowances on-farm and in a catchment.
+Scott Larned met with the Parliamentary Commissioner for the Environment staff to discuss applications of the LUS concept.

 - 7 industry stakeholders (DairyNZ, RaboBank, Fonterra, Beef + Lamb NZ, the Foundation for Arable Research, LandCorp, IrrigationNZ) are all actively collaborating with researchers to develop land use suitability tools into industry policy or advice.